telerik/ajax-docs/knowledge-base/clientexportmanager-scale-content.md

 ### SOLUTION

+>note As of R2 2022 there is a new Scale server property inside the PdfSettings inner-tag which enables scaling of the produced PDF content.

 The solution is to use the [scale client-side setting](https://docs.telerik.com/kendo-ui/framework/drawing/pdf-output/scaling) of the underlying Kendo Drawing API of the ClientExportManager as shown below:

 ````ASP.NET